open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/serverless.md

 ### Select runtime

-On the next screen (_Code_), select Node.js version 16 for your runtime
+On the next screen (_Code_), select Node.js version 16 for your runtime.

 ### Establish otel wrapper

 Create a new file called `otelwrapper.js`, that will be used to instrument your service.
-Please make sure that you provide a `SERVICE_NAME` and that you set the `<address for your backend>`
+Please make sure that you provide a `SERVICE_NAME` and that you set the `<address for your backend>`.

 ```javascript
 /* otelwrapper.js */